 There’s a catch, though: the volcano serves as a ski slope in the winter.
 You’re climbing up a black diamond run to get to the peak.

 I don’t know about you, but I don’t hike for the exercise.
 I know physical activity is good for you, blah blah blah.
 Anything more strenuous than a flat walk, though?
 Nope.
 Hate it.
 It sucks.
 My tshirt starts dotting with sweat at even the slightest incline.
-Who are the people who “love to sweat”?
-They’re lying.
+The people who claim they “love to sweat” are total liars.
+They don’t exist.

 I hike solely for the beautiful views.
 I have no intention of breaking records.
-I just want to see pretty things with mine own eyes and maybe take a couple of photos.
+I just want to see pretty things and maybe take a couple of photos.

 For 10,000 CLP (~$15), hikers can ride a chairlift up part of the slope, which shaves off about an hour of hiking time.
 I was so ready to take the chairlift since I had heard the first part of the hike wasn’t scenic anyway.
 My hiking buddies, however, had grand ambitions to walk the whole way up.
 What’s an exercise-averse girl to do?
 I walked.
 (Bitter?
 Me?
 No way.)

-Antu did a great job of providing us all the gear we needed: boots, helmets, jackets, pants, buffs…and an ice pick.
-I probably shouldn’t be trusted with a 1.5-foot-long pointed object, but Joaquin showed us how to use it to stabilize ourselves as we climbed.
+Antü did a great job of providing us all the gear we needed: boots, helmets, jackets, pants, buffs…and an ice pick.
+I probably shouldn’t be trusted with a 1.5-foot-long spiked object, but Joaquín showed us how to use it to stabilize ourselves as we climbed.
 This lesson was particularly useful for me, as I slipped constantly.
-My groupmates were pros and had no problem bounding up the mountain.
+My groupmates, on the other hand, were pros and had no problem bounding up the mountain.

 As we made our way up the volcano, we were able to see its shadow in the clouds.